-Steven Josephson the assistant editor for the Summit Daily News.
-Steven came to the Summit Daily in September 2019 from Gatehouse Media where he served as a page designer for newspapers across the country.
+Steven Josephson worked as the assistant editor for the Summit Daily News from September 2019 to November 2023.
+Steven came to the Summit Daily from Gatehouse Media where he served as a page designer for newspapers across the country.
 Prior to that, he worked as a copy editor and page designer for a group of newspapers in the Detroit metro area — which included The Oakland Press and Macomb Daily — where he was primarily responsible for designing special sections and supplementing local in-depth reporting with graphics and illustrations.
 In 2019, he won a first place award from the Detroit chapter of the Society of Professional Journalists for his illustration showing how potholes form.

 Before working in news, Steven worked two and a half years as a teacher in Detroit Public Schools, teaching elementary science and art.
 He also worked as an Americorps member with a nonprofit organization that focused on teaching environmental stewardship and developing hands-on service learning projects with school-aged children in the city.